christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/README.md

 Results Output : Finally, the updated eigenvalues and eigenvectors are printed to the console.

-This C++ code retains the core functionality of the original Python code while adapting it to the syntax and conventions of C++.
+Matplotlib is for C++, a C++ wrapper for Python’s matplotlib (MPL) plotting library.
+Thus, to learn more about the functions that are eventually called the [matplotlib documentation](https://matplotlib.org/3.1.1/index.html) might be useful.
+Most functions have a link to the MPL function they call.

 ##### [Code Source](https://github.com/madou-sow/OnlineML_ESP32/blob/main/ARDUINO/GHA-PCA/src/online_GhaPca_update.cpp)